 Have I mentioned lately how much I utterly despise cold weather?
 Well I do.
 Winter is great….. in Christmas carols and snow globes.
 But that’s it!
 Ironically or unfortunately…or both, moving to Virginia from South Georgia offers way too many reminders of how much I hate winter.
 Because it’s COLD here.
 (Go ahead and judge me, Northerners!)

-With two boys who play travel baseball nearly year-round, and a noticeable lack of indoor ball fields around here, I can’t hibernate like I want to.
+With two boys who play travel baseball into late fall when temps start to dip, and a noticeable lack of indoor ball fields around here, I can’t hibernate like I want to.
 Yesterday, for instance, was the trifecta of misery.
 Low temps, wind AND drizzling rain, (but not enough to stop the game).
 By the third inning, I was an irritable, shivering mom-sicle, secretly praying for a run-rule… or the rapture.

 This afternoon, my body and brain were still thawing out from yesterday’s endurance test.
 As soon as my extremities were once again operational, I shook my right fist in the air Scarlett O’Hara style, vowing “As God is my witness, I’ll never be THAT cold at a ballgame again!”